vl85/BayunDB/docs/restructuring_plan.md

 - WAL Log Manager: 2 days
 - Physical Query Planner: 1-2 days
 - Type Validation: 1 day
+- Recovery Test Enhancement: 1 day

 ## Conclusion

 This restructuring will significantly improve code maintainability and make it easier to extend the database's functionality in the future.
 We'll approach this methodically, ensuring each step maintains the integrity and functionality of the system.
+The improved test coverage, especially for critical components like the recovery system, will ensure the database remains reliable as we continue development.